Sumboard

 For embedded analytics: How fast can you integrate the SDK?
 Does it use iFrames or native components?
 What's the actual integration time?

-• Traditional enterprise BI (Looker, Sisense): €50K+ base + per-viewer fees
+• Traditional enterprise BI (Looker, Sisense): no published licence price, plus per-viewer fees agreed in the same negotiation

 • Purpose-built embedded platforms: €2K-€6K/year, no per-user fees